IanVS/eslint-nibble/README.md

 You can also install `eslint-nibble` globally, but it is not recommended.

 Instead, try installing `eslint-nibble` in your project without `--save-dev` (as shown above), because this tool is intended only to get you up and running.
-Once you're happy with your rules and your code, install eslint itself with `npm install eslint --save-dev` and use that for all your ongoing linting.
+Once you're happy with your rules and your code, install eslint itself with `npm install eslint --save-dev`, and use that for all your ongoing linting.

 ## Usage